Apparently we have a pandemic on our hands and this pandemic needs a solution.

 Quercetin is a powerful polyphenol and a natural plant pigment, also known as a flavonoid.
 Foods that contain quercetin include leafy vegetables, red onions, peppers, apples, broccoli, grapes, green tea, black tea, and some berries.

-Quercetin is shown to have many positive benefits on the immune system including mass cell stabilizing activity, downregulation of cytokine gene expression and production, scavenging of free radicals and metal ions which affect lipid peroxidation.
+Quercetin is shown to have many positive benefits on the immune system including mass cell-stabilizing activity, downregulation of cytokine gene expression and production, scavenging of free radicals and metal ions that affect lipid peroxidation.
 Quercetin is supportive of vitamin C absorption as well as most importantly providing a zinc transport into cells.

 As stated before, quercetin was mentioned in this study to act as a zinc ionophore, which is necessary to get zinc into the cell so it can block the replication of coronavirus.
 Other interesting studies confirm that quercetin as an antiviral agent inhibits influenza A virus entry.
 Quercetin is shown to have a range of biological actions, including anti-carcinogenic, anti-inflammatory, and anti-viral properties.
 Fascinating research has been done on its effect against incredibly dangerous viruses like Ebola and Zika.
 In this study, they found that quercetin has the ability to protect mice from Ebola even when given as little as 30 minutes prior to infection.
 The same study also confirmed that quercetin targets the early stages of viral entry, proving that it has potential as a prophylactic (preventative) against Ebola virus infection.
 Another study done showed that quercetin showed antiviral activity against both African and Asian epidemic strains of Zika by preventing the internalization of virus particles into host cells.

 Quercetin has many mechanisms that make it effective against viruses including coronavirus.
 This includes inhibition of 3C-like protease, prevention from ACE 2 binding, mTOR Modulation, and virus weakening.
-This article I found written by Dr. Chris Centeno, MD discusses if quercetin can help fight off the coronavirus and links to research that ran simulations on the best drugs or supplements to block the coronavirus from entering cells and quercetin was in the top five.
+Here Dr. Chris Centeno, MD discusses if quercetin can help fight off the coronavirus and links to research that ran simulations on the best drugs or supplements to block the coronavirus from entering cells.
+Quercetin was in the top five.
 The reports and studies mentioned in this article show that quercetin shows a lot of promise in blocking SARS-CoV-2 from entering and being able to bind to cells.

 Quercetin Considerations and Cautions: